wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/4-advanced-usage.md

 ### Create a flow from AI Builder studio

-From AI Builder studio it's also possible to launch the creation of a flow using your favorite model.
+From AI Builder studio, it's also possible to launch the creation of a flow using your favorite model.

 Let's take the example of a custom form processing model.
 In the detail page of the model, there is a **Use Model** button (the model must be published).
 Clicking on it opens a right panel that offers multiple options: